nxy7/graphql-rest-comparison/README.md

 # graphql-rest-comparison
+Repository made to compare graphql and rest.

 ## Prerequisites
-- bun
+- nix installed
 - docker

 ## How to run the project
-Repository made to compare graphql and rest.
+The easiest way to run the project is runnning `nix develop .` which sets up whole environment and then running `./run_benchmarks.sh` script which spins up necesarry containers, starts server and runs tests.

-To run the project you run
-`docker compose up -d`
-then open two terminals.
+To manually run the project use `docker compose up -d` command then open two terminals.
 Start server in one `cd server && bun install && bun run index.ts` and run benchmarks in the other one `cd benchmark; bun install && bun run rest.ts && bun run graphql.ts`